kamax-matrix/mxisd/README.md

 - Forwarder: Proxy the request to other configurable identity servers.

 # Packages
-## Native installer
-See releases for native installers of supported systems.
+See [releases]((https://github.com/kamax-io/mxisd/releases)) for native installers of supported systems.
 If none is available, please use other packages or build from source.

 ## Docker